 The Associate in General Studies (A.G.S.) degree program consists of courses designed to meet individual goals for personal improvement and self-understanding.
+This program is designed for students who wish to earn an associate's degree but not in a specific career or transfer area.
 This associate's degree is not covered by the "articulation compact program" nor by the Illinois Articulation Initiative.
-Transfer institutions will determine individually whether courses or credits will transfer.
 To be awarded the Associate in General Studies degree, a student must complete the following requirements:

 Cr.
 Hrs.

 Communications (9)

-COM 103 Introduction to Public Speaking 3
+COM 103 Introduction to Public Speaking3

 or one of the following: COM 120, 140, 200 or 205

-ENG 101 Composition I 3
+ENG 101 Composition I

-ENG 102 Composition II 3
+ENG 102 Composition II3

 Social and Behavioral Sciences

-and Humanities and Fine Arts 15
+and Humanities and Fine Arts15

 Must include at least 6 hours in Soc/

 Beh Sci and 6 hours in Hum/FA.

-Mathematics and Physical and Life Sciences 11
+Mathematics and Physical and Life Sciences

 Must include at least 3 hours in a 100-level math

 course and at least 3 hours of Phys/Life Sci.

-Electives 25
+Electives25

-Students are encouraged to explore one or more field
+Students are encouraged to explore one or more fields in

 some depth.
 Electives may be taken in either

 baccalaureate-oriented courses or occupational field of study.

+Total Semester Credit Hours 60